"What

 seriously doubt hed do so if the man beat her?

-After drinking with his buddies, one of our neighbors came home and
+After drinking with his buddies one night, one of our neighbors came

-began yelling, punching his wife, and throwing her against the walls.
-Fearing for her, we
+home and began yelling, punching his wife, and throwing her against the walls.
+Fearing for

-called the police.
-After they took him away, we helped her pack and leave with her young
+her, we called the police.
+After they took him away, we helped her pack and leave with her

-God does touch us with his love, even after divorce.
-For me, the most
+God does wrap us in his arms of love, even after divorce.
+For me,

-painful part of that experience had been knowing I wouldnt get to see my older kids
+by far the most painful part of that experience had been not seeing my older kids grow up.

 More than ten years later, while Yvonne and I lived in Orlando with our